info

 Are you already familiar with OpenAPI or do you simply want to skip to the part where I show you how to generate API clients?
 Click here.

-Building API’s is problematic
+Building API’s is problematic Link to heading

 Developers have been building API’s and API clients for a while now.
 We build REST/JSON API’s and perform some HTTP calls to retrieve and manipulate some data on a server somewhere.
 Perhaps you’re even using HATEOAS 😉?